Top 5 Goals We Reached in Ethiopia With the Support of The Weeknd

 2. Deliver Monthly Food Rations to Refugees

 Ethiopia is home to the second largest refugee population on the African continent.
-In Tigray alone, we’re providing 25,000 refugees with monthly food distributions.
+In northern Ethiopia, we have provided over 80,000 refugees with monthly food distributions.

-Refugees also have the opportunity to participate in training courses like agriculture and business.
-These programs equip refugees with new skills to successfully enter their local markets and become self-reliant in the long term.
+Refugees have also had the opportunity to participate in training courses like agriculture and business.
+These programs provide refugees with new skills to successfully enter their local markets and become self-reliant in the long term.

 3. Provide Schoolchildren With Safe, Nutritious Meals